-If the Operator conducts international passenger flights, the Operator shall have a process to ensure originating hold baggage, including courier baggage, is subjected to screening prior to being loaded into an aircraft for an international passenger flight.
+If the Operator conducts international passenger flights, the Operator shall have a process to ensure originating hold baggage, including courier baggage, is:

+- Subjected to screening prior to being loaded into an aircraft for an international passenger flight; - (ii) Protected from unauthorized interference from the moment of acceptance until loaded on board the aircraft.
 (GM)

-Identified/Assessed process(es) for ensuring all originating checked baggage is subjected to screening prior to being loaded onto an aircraft.
-Interviewed responsible manager(s).
-Observed passenger/baggage handling operations (focus: originating hold baggage is subjected to screening prior to being loaded onto an aircraft for an international flight).
-Other Actions (Specify)
+- □ Identified/Assessed process(es) for ensuring all originating checked baggage is subjected to screening prior to being loaded onto an aircraft. - ☐ Interviewed responsible manager(s). - □ Observed passenger/baggage handling operations (focus: originating hold baggage is subjected to screening prior to being loaded onto an aircraft for an international flight). - □ Other Actions (Specify)